-The health benefits associated with hot tubs and why you need one in your life
+Hot tub health benefits and why you need one in your life

 Before we get into it, let’s look at what hydrotherapy actually is.
 (Encyclopedia, 2019) Defines hydrotherapy, or water therapy as ‘the use of water (hot, cold, steam or ice) to relieve discomfort and promote physical well-being.
-You may be surprised to know that hydrotherapy is actually not a new concept, with it been used even before recorded history began.
-Used for things such as cleansing, relaxation and as therapy for arthritis pain and injuries.
-As humans we have always had an attraction to water, being drawn to natural hot springs like a moth to a flame.
+You may be surprised to know that hydrotherapy is not a new concept, people have been harnessing the benefits of hydrotherapy even before recorded history began.
+Used for things such as cleansing, relaxation and therapy for arthritis pain and injuries.

 How a hot tub can benefit the modern person

-As a company, what we’ve found over the years is that there are generally two kinds of customers- those who need a hot tub for therapy and those who would like to improve their social life.
+As a company, what we’ve found over the years is that there are generally two kinds of customers, those who need a hot tub for therapy and those who would like to add a new element to their social/ family life.

-Hot tubs are quickly becoming the new ‘kitchen table’, by that we mean they’re the place to speak to the people closest to you without distraction.
-Due to the relaxing nature of hot tubs, they encourage deep and meaningful conversation with the people closest to you, which has been shown in many cases to strengthen relationships and friendships.
-Hot tubs also add a new dimension to your everyday homelife, you’ll quickly find them playing a large part in your daily routine.
+Hot tubs have been taking the U.K. by storm, with some referring to them as their home’s new ‘kitchen table’, implying that they’re the place where you’re able to speak to the people closest to you without distraction.
+Due to the relaxing nature of hot tubs, they encourage deep and meaningful conversation, which can help to strengthen relationships and friendships.
+You’ll quickly find that your hot tub will become a big part of your daily routine.

 Hot tub health benefits

-Hot tubs are frequently used by physical therapists to help injured patients regain muscle strength and to sooth joint and muscle pain.
-Apart from this strap yourself in, because there’s a few more health benefits associated with hot tub hydrotherapy.
+Hot tubs are frequently used by physical therapists to help injured patients regain muscle strength and soothe joint and muscle pain.
+Apart from this strap yourself in, because there are a few more health benefits associated with hot tub hydrotherapy.

 Your hot tub can:

-In today’s society it’s easy to get caught up in everything and neglect your own health and well-being.
-We can’t stress enough the importance of making sure that you’re not running on empty and to take the time to heal.
-Afterall, your mobile won’t work on 0% charge and neither will you.
+It’s easy to get caught up in everyday life and neglect your own health and well-being.
+We can’t stress enough the importance of making sure that you’re not running on empty and taking the time to heal.
+After all, your mobile won’t work on 0% charge and neither will you.